Johann Wolfgang von Goethe: Last words

+Even though the context was different, these words, especially the abridged version, which turned into a dictum, usually used as a mean to illustrate the pro-Enlightenment worldview of Goethe.

+Aftermath of his death

 The first production of Richard Wagner's opera Lohengrin took place in Weimar in 1850.
 The conductor was Franz Liszt, who chose the date 28 August in honour of Goethe, who was born on 28 August 1749.

 Descendants

-Goethe married his long-time lover Christiane Vulpius in 1806.
-They had 5 children, of whom only their eldest son August von Goethe managed to survive into adulthood.
-One was stillborn, while the others died early.
-August had 3 children with Ottilie von Goethe: Walther von Goethe, Wolfgang and Alma.
-Alma died of Typhoid fever during the outbreak in Vienna, the month before her 17th birthday.
+Goethe had five children with Christiane Vulpius.
+Only their eldest son, August, survived into adulthood.
+One child was stillborn, while the others died early.
+Through his son August and daughter-in-law Ottilie, Johann had three grandchildren: Walther, Wolfgang and Alma.
+Alma died of typhoid fever during the outbreak in Vienna, at age 16.
 Walther and Wolfgang neither married nor had any children.
-Walther's gravestone states: "With him ends Goethe's dynasty, the name will last forever.", marking the end of Goethe's personal bloodline.
-While he has no direct descendants, his siblings have.
+Walther's gravestone states: "With him ends Goethe's dynasty, the name will last forever," marking the end of Goethe's personal bloodline.
+While he has no direct descendants, his siblings do.

 Literary work

-Overview

 The most important of Goethe's works produced before he went to Weimar were Götz von Berlichingen (1773), a tragedy that was the first work to bring him recognition, and the novel The Sorrows of Young Werther (German: Die Leiden des jungen Werthers) (1774), which gained him enormous fame as a writer in the Sturm und Drang period which marked the early phase of Romanticism.
 Indeed, Werther is often considered to be the "spark" which ignited the movement, and can arguably be called the world's first "best-seller".
 During the years at Weimar before he met Schiller in 1794, he began Wilhelm Meister's Apprenticeship and wrote the dramas Iphigenie auf Tauris (Iphigenia in Tauris), Egmont, and Torquato Tasso and the fable Reineke Fuchs.

 To the period of his friendship with Schiller belong the conception of Wilhelm Meister's Journeyman Years (the continuation of Wilhelm Meister's Apprenticeship), the idyll of Hermann and Dorothea, the Roman Elegies and the verse drama The Natural Daughter.
 In the last period, between Schiller's death, in 1805, and his own, appeared Faust Part One (1808), Elective Affinities (1809), the West-Eastern Diwan (an 1819 collection of poems in the Persian style, influenced by the work of Hafez), his autobiographical Aus meinem Leben: Dichtung und Wahrheit (From My Life: Poetry and Truth, published between 1811 and 1833) which covers his early life and ends with his departure for Weimar, his Italian Journey (1816–17), and a series of treatises on art.
 Faust, Part Two was completed before his 1832 death and published posthumously later that year.
 His writings were immediately influential in literary and artistic circles.

 Goethe was fascinated by Kalidasa's Abhijñānaśākuntalam, which was one of the first works of Sanskrit literature that became known in Europe, after being translated from English to German.